-At UW-Madison, hearings for sexual assault, domestic violence, dating violence, stalking, sexual harassment, and/or sexual exploitation are conducted only via hearing committee.
-The hearing is chaired by a staff member of the Office of Student Conduct and Community Standards (OSCCS).
+At UW-Madison, hearings for sexual assault, domestic violence, dating violence, stalking, sexual harassment, and/or sexual exploitation have previously been conducted only via hearing committee.
+Chaired by a staff member of the Office of Student Conduct and Community Standards (OSCCS).
+In 2024, the format was changed so that hearings are conducted by a Hearing Examiner, who is also a staff member of OSCCS.

-Nonacademic misconduct hearing committees are appointed by the chancellor or designee and include faculty, academic staff, and student members.
+Regarding nonacademic misconduct hearings conducted by a hearing committee: committee members are appointed by the chancellor or designee and include faculty, academic staff, and student members.
 Members are nominated for appointment by their respective governing bodies.
 The Faculty Senate nominates Faculty, the Academic Staff Assembly nominates Academic Staff, and the Associated Students of Madison nominates students.
 Appointments to the panel vary in length of time and are typically 1-3 years.
 The committee for a specific case is composed of at least three members with at least one student member, and for cases involving sexual misconduct, one staff member of OSCCS.

-Committee members for non-academic misconduct are trained on various topics, including but not limited to UWS Chapters 17 and 18, the hearing outline, weighing information, assessing credibility, confidentiality, and recusal.
-Committees that hear cases regarding sexual assault, domestic violence, dating violence, stalking and/or sexual exploitation are required to attend subject-matter training on an annual basis.
+Both committee members and hearing examiners for non-academic misconduct are trained on various topics, including but not limited to UWS Chapters 17 and 18, the hearing outline, weighing information, assessing credibility, confidentiality, and recusal.
+Committees and hearing examiners that hear cases regarding sexual assault, domestic violence, dating violence, stalking and/or sexual exploitation are required to attend subject-matter training on an annual basis.

 OSCCS will take action to schedule the hearing, typically within 15 days of the distribution of the Final Investigative Report to the parties.
 The hearing itself is typically scheduled within 45 days of the same.
-No less than 10 days before the hearing, the hearing committee will be provided in writing, the Final Investigative Report along with any additional materials provided by the parties.
+No less than 10 days before the hearing, the hearing committee or examiner will be provided in writing, the Final Investigative Report along with any additional materials provided by the parties.
 Information about the complainant or respondent's past disciplinary history, if any, will not be shared with the opposite party unless permitted by the Family Educational Rights and Privacy Act (FERPA).

 In any hearing (whether by student request or automatically scheduled) the complainant and the respondent maintain the right to be accompanied by a support person, including the right to be advised by counsel at their own expense, the right to question witnesses, and the right to obtain a copy of the audio recording of the hearing.
 Both parties will be afforded the opportunity to present questions to adverse witnesses, including the other party if they choose to submit to cross-examination.
-Only the parties' advisors may conduct cross-examination on the behalf of the party; the parties cannot do so personally.
+Only the parties' advisors may cross-examination on the behalf of the party; the parties cannot do SO personally.
 If a party does not have an advisor to conduct cross-examination, the university will provide one.
-At hearings involving Title IX misconduct, if a party or a witness does not submit to cross-examination at the hearing, then the hearing examiner or committee may not rely on any statement of that party or witness made prior to or during the hearing in reaching a determination regarding responsibility.
+At hearings involving Title IX misconduct, if a party or a witness does not submit to cross-examination the hearing, then the hearing examiner or committee may not rely on any statement of that party or witness made prior to or during the hearing in reaching a determination regarding responsibility.

-The committee determines, by majority vote, whether or not the respondent is responsible for violating the code of conduct based on a preponderance of the evidence standard.
+The committee (by majority vote) or hearing examiner determines whether or not the respondent is responsible for violating the code of conduct based on a preponderance of the evidence standard.